SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-XKCD-explains-it-all.md

 <img src="{{ site.baseurl }}/images/2020-12-18-XKCD-explains-it-all.png" width="197" height="256" alt="XKCD Explains It All" title="XKCD Explains It All" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 [XKCD 2400](https://xkcd.com/2400/) has a quick summary of the situation, as always in the simplest and clearest possible terms.
 That's more or less what XKCD is _for_, right?
 Absurdly clear explanations of phenomena absurdly trivial and absurdly important.
+Sometimes simultaneously.

 <!-- How to force a break here, separating at the bottom of the picture? -->
 <br/>